 For a more permanent solution (albeit a more expensive one) that covers a larger area, a set of garden speakers might be a good option.
 While garden speakers can become quite the rabbit hole and result in various components and installation processes, you can certainly start someone off with a good pair, perhaps with an amplifier/receiver, and allow them to set it up and decide on a placement/configuration that suits them and their setup.

 For Stocking Filler Types of Gifts

 Suppose you aren’t exactly looking for something a friend or family member would use daily for their work or hobby but rather something fun and quirky that can be brought out on occasion.
-In that case, there are loads of gimmicky speakers out there that make for great stocking fillers, as they usually aren’t too expensive.
+In that case, loads of gimmicky speakers out there make for great stocking fillers, as they usually aren’t too expensive.
 However, the market for these things is saturated with poor-quality products.
 To save you the time of scrolling through all those speakers, we’ve put together some lists across two categories: speakers that can be used in the shower, often with suction cup-type mounting setups for the shower, and sometimes come with some handy features.
 The other option is floating speakers for the swimming pool, which is a great option for kids, too.